-Typical programs include: annual Minority Student Orientation and Welcome Receptions; Workshops for Excellence, which provide forums to enhance intellectual, social and personal development for minority students; and the Minority Aide Program, which consists of several undergraduate students assigned to the residence halls to act as resource agents for students and staff.
-OMSA maintains a liaison relationship with the four racial/ethnic student organizations described below-APASO, BSA, CHISPA and NAISO.
+Typical programs include: annual Minority Student Orientation and Welcome Receptions; Cultural Programs, which provide forums to enhance intellectual, social and personal development for minority students; and the Minority Aide Program, which consists of 53 undergraduate students assigned to the residence halls to act as resource agents for students and staff.
+OMSA maintains a liaison relationship with the four racial/ethnic student organizations described below-APASO, BSA, CRU and NAISO.
 The office is located in 338 Student Services, 353-7745.